natanjunges/custom-desktop/README.md

 ## How to use
 ### Install
 Download this project's source from the [releases page](https://github.com/natanjunges/custom-desktop/releases).
-Extract it and open the terminal in the `installer` folder.
-Download the `.deb` files from the releases page and save them in `installer/build`.
+Extract it and open the terminal in the `installer/` folder.
+Download the `.deb` files from the releases page and save them in `installer/build/`.
 Run the main script with:
 ```shell
 ./main
 ```